Habitat management, Invasive species management

-The invasive algae species Caulerpa prolifera was recently discovered in the Coronado Cays, south San Diego Bay.
-C. prolifera is well-documented as having significant impacts to local fisheries and disrupting seagrass communities important to protected species.
-This project will eradicate Caulerpa in the Coronado Cays, which is essential to preventing an ecological emergency in the San Diego Bay National Wildlife Refuge.
+The invasive algae species Caulerpa prolifera was discovered in the Coronado Cays, south San Diego Bay.
+Caulerpa prolifera is well-documented as having significant impacts to local fisheries and disrupting seagrass communities important to protected species.
+The first quarter project will eradicate Caulerpa in the Coronado Cays, which is essential to preventing an ecological emergency in the San Diego Bay National Wildlife Refuge.

 Project Quick Facts: